INTERNATIONAL GRADUATE ADMISSIONS

 - If you are transferring from a university located outside of the United States, you must use World Education Services to evaluate your transcripts.
 Please use "Course-by-Course Report."

 - If English is not your first language, your scores on the TOEFL, PTE or IELTS must be submitted.
-Applicants for admission must present a TOEFL score of no less than 550 on the paper-based test, 213 on the computer-based test, and 79-80 on the Internet-based test.
+Applicants for admission must present a TOEFL score of no less than 213 on the computer-based test, and 79-80 on the Internet-based test.
 Applicants for admission must present a IELTS score of no less than 6.5.

-- Complete and submit all other supplmental items necessary for your specific program of choice (visit your program's webpage for specific admission requirements)
+- Complete and submit all other supplmental items necessary for your specific program of choice (visit your program's webpage for specific admissions requirements)

 Upon acceptance, and in order to secure an I-20, applicants will need to submit the following: